+Advisory EEA1/EEA2 EEA3 EEA0

-Advisory Alert Emergency Restoration Verify Notification of Customer Care Centers Notify the major commercial Verify Notification of Customer Care/Field Operations response teams Maintain communication with the Customer Care Centers Maintain communication with the Customer Care Centers and industrial customers Put the Customer Care Assign Customer Assign Customer Centers/Field Operations Care/Field Operations Care/Field Operations response team members response team members to response team members to on stand by FPLCC duties FPLCC duties Establish contacts with Maintain contacts with Maintain contacts with Major Account Managers Major Account Managers Major Account Managers Coordinate calls to Notify the major Notify the major Customers with special commercial and industrial commercial and industrial Circumstances (MESP). customers customers and record of each call Notify the major commercial and industrial customers Coordinate call to customer with special circumstances, (MESP) and the preparation of a record of each of these calls
+Verify Notification of Customer Care Centers Notify the major commercial and industrial customers Verify Notification of Customer Care/Field Operations response teams Put the Customer Care Centers/Field Operations response team members on stand by Establish contacts with Major Account Managers Coordinate calls to Customers with special Circumstances (MESP), and record of each call Notify the major commercial and industrial Maintain communication with the Customer Care Centers Assign Customer Care/Field Operations response team members to FPLCC duties Maintain contacts with Major Account Managers Notify the major commercial and industrial customers Maintain communication with the Customer Care Centers Assign Customer Care/Field Operations response team members to FPLCC duties Maintain contacts with Major Account Managers Notify the major commercial and industrial customers Coordinate call to customer with special circumstances, (MESP) and the preparation of a record of

+customers each of these calls

-SYSTEM Advisory Alert Emergency Restoration OPERATIONS LFO Issue notification of staffing requirements for the System Control Center Issue notification of staffing requirements for the center at the direction of the Incident Commander Consider issuing request for reduction of non-essential FPL load Issue notification of staffing requirements for the System Control Center at the direction of the Incident Commander Consider issuing request for reduction of non-essential FPL load to Corp Building Services Communicate with the Emergency Trans.
+SYSTEM Advisory EEA1/EEA2 EEA3 EEA0 OPERATIONS LFO Issue notification of staffing requirements for the System Control Center Issue notification of staffing requirements for the center at the direction of the Incident Commander Consider issuing request for reduction of non-essential FPL load Issue notification of staffing requirements for the System Control Center at the direction of the Incident Commander Consider issuing request for reduction of non-essential FPL load to Corp Building Services Communicate with the Emergency Trans.
 Oper. & Planning Manager Advise the Incident Commander and other key managers at the FPLCC of the system status Communicate with the Emergency Trans.
 Oper. & Planning Manager Advise the Incident Commander and other key managers at the FPLCC of the system status